Protect your account

 Hack your alternate email address

-All addresses linked to your account are listed on the My email addresses page.
+The My email addresses page lists all the addresses linked to your Yandex account.
 All addresses except your Yandex.Mail can be used to restore access: Yandex will send a recovery code via email.
 If a hacker broke into one of your other accounts, they can “restore” access to your Yandex account by entering that address.

 To prevent this from happening, try to protect your other email addresses as you would your Yandex one: think up a complicated password and confirm your phone number when possible.